"The

 overnight with us?
 You can even wash your clothes there."

-young couples companionship.
+couples companionship.

-doctors visits.
+follow-up doctors visits.
 God bless them!

-Be alert for opportunities.
+Watch for opportunities.

 One day, while playing back-yard baseball with my kids, I tore my right leg muscles

-At work, I attended a Bible study with several dozen fellow employees.
-Many knew I was
+At work, Id been attending a large Bible study with several dozen fellow

-hurt, that I was our familys only driver, and that without me the family
+employees.
+Many knew I was hurt, that I was our familys only driver, and that

-couldnt shop, go to church, or run errands.
+without me the family couldnt shop, go to church, or run errands.

 Would you like to guess how many members phoned to say "How are you?
 Can I help?